 The Real Bread Campaign believes that Real Bread should be accessible to everyone.

-As part of this, we are working to find and share ways that bakers can reduce the price of one or more lines of fresh (ie not just leftover/unsold/surplus loaves) of Real Bread for people on the lowest incomes.
+As part of this, we are working to find and share ways that bakers can reduce the price of one or more lines of fresh (ie not just leftover/unsold/surplus loaves) of Real Bread for people hit hard by the cost-of-everything crisis.

 Increased urgency for this work is being driven by the accelerating gap between the income (and benefits) of many households and the cost of living, forcing more people into poverty.

 As we acknowledge in this article, however, this is not an easy circle to square.
-We are aware that costs are also rising rapidly for bakeries and that, somewhere along the line, the cost of selling a loaf at a lower price has to be covered.
+We are aware that costs are also rising rapidly for bakeries and that the cost of selling a loaf at a lower price has to be covered by someone.

 Not all loaves are created equal